-Introducing the Western world to the yogas of sleeping and dreaming, this books takes its readers on a step by step journeying of exploring the spiritual world of their dreams.
+Introducing the Western world to the yogas of sleeping and dreaming, this book takes its readers on a step-by-step journeying of exploring the spiritual world of their dreams.

 With practical exercises for both day and night, this is a fun and exploratory book that’s great for anyone who wants to explore their dreams.